-The late Bernie McGrath, prospector & unofficial Mayor of the East Fork.
+The late Bernie McGrath, former prospector & unofficial Mayor of the East Fork.
 Photo by Sarina Finkelstein

 Is there still gold in the East Fork today?
 You bet there is.
 And you'll see dozens of panners and sluicers on any given weekend trying to find their fortune.
 According to the U.S Forest Service, and the 1928 Mining Act, it's illegal to remove minerals from the San Gabriel River, however this law is rarely, if ever, enforced.
 Little if anything is left of Eldoradoville today, however if you type "Eldoradoville" into Google Earth's search engine you'll see the approximate location of this former boom town.
 It was located close to the merge of Cattle Canyon and the East Fork.
 A primitive campground now rests on this site.
 I have found a few cement and rock foundations there, but little else.
 If you would like to see what still remains click here

 Additional Photos - Heaton / Queenie Mine